 “The bully never remembers, the outcast never forgets.”

 I would be honored if you would bring me in to speak.
-I offer a comprehensive program for schools called; It’s NOT Just Joking Around!™ (INJJA).
-The program consists of age-appropriate, live student presentations divided by elementary, middle, and high school, an SEL follow-up curriculum, faculty workshop and evening parent/family seminar.
-The reason my program includes students, educators and parents is because that is the anti-bullying matrix.
+I offer a comprehensive program for schools called It’s NOT Just Joking Around!™ (INJJA).
+The program consists of age-appropriate, live student presentations divided by elementary, middle, and high school, an SEL follow-up curriculum, faculty workshop, and evening parent/family seminar.
+The reason my program includes students, educators, and parents is because that is the anti-bullying matrix.
 The most powerful approach to realistic, sustainable change in a school is to reach all three groups on a human level and engage them in a plan of action that each one feels respects their perspective.
-This is what INJJA does one heart at a time.
+INJJA does this—one heart at a time.

-On the professional development side, I have an extensive list of offerings that include keynotes, institute days, boot camps and break-out sessions for conferences, conventions and special events.
-Click here for details .
-Of course I can design a presentation specifically for your needs, as well.
+On the professional development side, my extensive list of offerings includes keynotes, institute days, boot camps and break-out sessions for conferences, conventions and special events.
+Click here for details.
+Of course I can design a presentation specifically for your needs as well.

 I speak at universities, too.
 Click here for more info!